rbrahul/large-file-finder/README.md

 ## Large file finder

 Sometimes it's very hard to find if some giant files are eating up your system storage.
 We might need to hunt those down.
-This simple CLI application helps you to find those giant files that are eating up your system storage.
+This simple CLI application helps you to find those giant files efficiently with filtering capabilities.

 ## How to install and use?